KARAN-D05/8-Bit-Breadboard-Computer/Programmable_RAM(StoredProgramExecution)/Readme_Programmable_RAM(Stored_Program_Execution).md

 - Bit14-> E0W1

 ## Translating the desired set of operations in a Program
-- In order to do that, one should have thorough understanding of how the operations are implemented through hardware so that instructions can be sequenced proper
+- In order to do that, one should have thorough understanding of how the operations are implemented through hardware so that instructions can be sequenced properly
 - For writing data to any arbitrary memory cell, make the adrsess bits high and low according to the cell's address, enter the data through data pins and keep
    OUT_CONTROL and E0W1 high and load that instruction through load pin.
-- For enabling data of any arbitrary memory cell, make the adrsess bits high and low according to the cell's address, keep the OUT_CONTROL high and E0W1 low and load that instuction through load pin.
+- For enabling data of any arbitrary memory cell, make the address bits high and low according to the cell's address, keep the OUT_CONTROL high and E0W1 low and load that instuction through load pin.
 - Following the above two steps and any program can be written to deal with memory cells.
-- It is recommended to refer the [RAM](RAM) and [Manually Programmable Ram](Manually_Programmable_RAM) for the knowledge of how different operations are implemented in hardware and when to set a particular machine code insrtuction bit high or low to control the pins essentially controlling the machine
+- It is recommended to refer the [RAM](../RAM) and [Manually Programmable Ram](../Manually_Programmable_RAM) for the knowledge of how different operations are implemented in hardware and when to set a particular machine code insrtuction bit high or low to control the pins essentially controlling the machine

 ## Program Memory